devstojko/food-order/README.md

 TODO:

-- style chat page
-- organize components inside chat page
-- refactor db structure to use participants
-- add listene to conversation body when active chat changes
 - add proptypes
+- fix chat search - lowercase before inserting to the database
+- add a group chat feature
+- add avatar for every user
+- loader on redirection
+- add user settings page where user can change his data
+- google users need additional menu to set their firstName, lastName... this happens only once
+- OPTIONAL - "User is typing" feature